 The answer is definitely no. What has given it a bad reputation in Australia is that there has only been one brand sold here which was badly designed; i.e. Ferrocart.
 And, this is the one brand that the Australian restorer is going to encounter more than any other.

 A box containing 48 vibrators was purchased from the U.S. It included brands such as Mallory, Radiart, GE, Oak, CDE, WIzard, James, Motorola, Delco, etc. All the vibrators were used and had obviously been removed from car radios or other equipment.
 Except for one vibrator with an open circuit in the driving coil circuit, and another with short circuits between the base pins, all of them could be made to start without opening the can.
 There were a few series drive types, but most were shunt drive as one would expect.
-One thing became very clear and that was the Mallory types were the easiest to get started, and in fact some started straight away without any 'prompting'.
+One thing became very clear and that was the Mallory and Radiart types were the easiest to get started, and in fact some started straight away without any 'prompting'.

 vibrator design notes claim that shunt drive was best, because not